sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - In case of repeated events, the last incidence at the time of update is recorded.
 - For each event
   - Key = <event source>|<event tag>[|<concatenated value key params using '|' to join>]
-  - key params are obtained from YANG and the names are sorted to get the ordering of concatenation (e.g <IP value>|<status value>)
+    - key param names are obtained from YANG.
+    - The key param names are sorted to get the ordering of concatenation
+    - For example, in case of keys as "IP ifName" the params are concatenated as <ifName value>|<IP value>)
   - value {<ist of all params  as key-val pairs>, "timestamp": "..."}
   - e.g.
     ```